typemill/kixote/readme.md

 - Flask
 - Flask-JWT-Extended
 - Flask-Limiter
-- SQLite (optional for persistent rate limiting)
+- SQLite
-- Other dependencies listed in `requirements.txt`
 - Docker

 ## Documentation

-Full documentation and API usage can be found in the docs-folder.
+Full documentation and API usage can be found in the `docs` folder.

 ## Notes

-This project is **not ready** for self-hosting yet.
+This project is **not yet ready** for self-hosting and should be used for development or testing purposes only.